bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/ht-seq/informatics_on_high_throughput_sequencing_data_2016.md

 Task list:

-1. Check read QC with BVAtools
+1. Check read QC

-2. Trim unreliable bases from the read ends using Trimmomatic
+2. Trim unreliable bases from the read ends

-3. Align the reads to the reference using BWA
+3. Align the reads to the reference

-4. Sort the alignments by chromosome position using PICARD
+4. Sort the alignments by chromosome position

-5. Realign short indels using GATK
+5. Realign short indels

-6. Fixe mate issues using PICARD.
+6. Fixe mate issues

-7. Recalibrate the Base Quality using GATK.
+7. Recalibrate the Base Quality

-8. Generate alignment metrics using GATK and PICARD.
+8. Generate alignment metrics

 Discussion/Questions:

-1. Explain the purpose of each step.
+1. Explain the purpose of each step

-2. Which software tool can be used for each step.
+2. Which software tool can be used for each step

 [Integrated Assignment script](https://bioinformatics-ca.github.io/2016_workshops/ht-seq/Integrated_assignment_commands_parents.sh)